helm/charts/test/README.md

 #### Procedure

-Pull requests testing is run via the [Kuberentes Test Infrastructure](https://github.com/kubernetes/test-infra).
+Pull requests testing is run via the [Kubernetes Test Infrastructure](https://github.com/kubernetes/test-infra).

 The configuration of the Pull Request trigger is [in the config.json](https://github.com/kubernetes/test-infra/blob/827797c54b48295045698465b437f463ca9276c2/jobs/config.json#L10285).

 This snippet tells Test Infra to run the [test/e2e.sh](https://github.com/kubernetes/charts/blob/master/test/e2e.sh) when testing is triggered on a pull request.
 The e2e.sh script will use the [Charts test image](https://github.com/kubernetes/charts/blob/master/test/Dockerfile) to run the [test/changed.sh](https://github.com/kubernetes/charts/blob/master/test/changed.sh) script.
 This script is the main logic for validation of a pull request.
 It intends to only test charts that have changed in this PR.

 The logic is as follows: